Menu Close

 2. only if that type of income is listed in §49 EStG (which is not a let-out, since all “normal” types of income are listed in there).

-You will have to submit an income tax return every year to the German tax department (Finanzamt) in which you declare that rental income, and pay German income tax on it from the first € (non-residents do not get a tax-free allowance).
+You will have to submit an income tax return every year to the German tax department (Finanzamt) in which you declare that rental profit, and pay German income tax on it from the first € (non-residents do not get a tax-free allowance).

 How much income tax will I have to pay?

-In Germany, all your taxable income from all sources (employment, self-employment, pensions, rental income, profit from selling a private asset, …) gets added up and taxed with the income tax rate that is set down for that total amount, this is your personal income tax rate.
+In Germany, all your taxable income from all sources (employment, self-employment, pensions, rental profit, profit from selling a private asset, …) gets added up and taxed with the income tax rate that is set down for that total amount, this is your personal income tax rate.

 The only exception is capital income (interest, dividends, profit from selling shares/funds/bonds, …), this is taxed separately with a 25% income tax flat rate.
 However, if your personal income tax rate is below 25% you can apply in your income tax return to have it taxed with your lower personal income tax rate instead.